ayantoine/NearVANA/README.md

 ALLPTDB=/work/BANK/biomaj/nr/current/flat/nr

 # Prerequisite II - Taxonomy and definition file
-NirVANA need some files from NCBI to determine the taxonomy of a hit.
+NearVANA need some files from NCBI to determine the taxonomy of a hit.
 This files are named :
 - fullnamelineage.dmp
 - nucl_gb.accession2taxid
 - prot.accession2taxid